vikassharma83021/Xamarin-CrossDownloadManager/README.md

         });
 ```

+**Warning:** Please check if the files exist.
+This DownloadManager will overwrite the file if it already exists.

 ##### Additional for Andriod

 On Android, the destination location must be a located outside of your Apps internal directory (see [#10](https://github.com/SimonSimCity/Xamarin-CrossDownloadManager/issues/10) for details).
 To allow your app to write to that location, you either have to add the permission `WRITE_EXTERNAL_STORAGE` to the mainfest.xml file to require it when installing the app